Benefit-in-kind (BIK) changes during COVID-19 restrictions

 If you provide accommodation to an employee for their private use, a Benefit-in-kind (BIK) charge generally arises.
 For more information, please see Free or subsidised accommodation.

-You may provide an employee with temporary accommodation to mitigate against potential transmission risks of COVID-19.
+You may have provided an employee with temporary accommodation to mitigate against potential transmission risks of COVID-19.
 For example, where an employee:

-• returns from an overseas trip and requires self-isolation
+• returned from an overseas trip and requires self-isolation

-• where there is a concern of transmission to other frontline workers residing in the same household.
-In this case, Revenue will accept that no charge to BIK will arise during the COVID-19 crisis.
+• where there was a concern of transmission to other frontline workers residing in the same household.
+In this case, Revenue accepted that no charge to BIK arose during the COVID-19 crisis.

-This measure applied for the years of assessment 2020 and 2021, and continues to apply for 2022.
-For the 2022 year of assessment, 'temporary' regarding this measure means a maximum period of three consecutive weeks.
+This measure applied for the years of assessment 2020, 2021, and 2022.
+For the 2022 year of assessment, 'temporary' regarding this measure meant a maximum period of three consecutive weeks.

 Employer provided equipment

-A BIK charge will not arise where you provide equipment to your employees to set up a working space in their homes.
+A BIK charge did not arise where you provided equipment to your employees to set up a working space in their homes.
 Equipment can include laptops, printers, scanners and office furniture.